Connect with others who understand.

 Treatment for Infected Rashes

-If you think you or your child may have an infected rash, it’s important to see a health care provider as soon as possible.
-Skin infections, if left untreated, can spread to other people and even become life-threatening in some cases.
-A doctor will usually diagnose the specific bacteria, virus, or fungus responsible for the infection by taking a skin sample and sending it to the lab.
-Once the cause is identified, your provider will recommend the best treatment, which may include a medicated ointment or cream, or an antibiotic to help clear up the infection.
-Your or your child’s health care provider can also provide instructions on how to properly clean and care for the infection as it heals.
+A doctor may diagnose the specific bacteria, virus, or fungus responsible for the infection by taking a skin sample and sending it to the lab.
+Once the cause is identified, your provider will recommend the best treatment, which may include a medicated ointment or cream or an antibiotic to help clear up the infection.
+Your healthcare provider or your child’s doctor can also give medical advice on how to properly clean and care for the infection as it heals.

 Other Allergic Rashes